A Bold Leap Campus Plan

 A Bold Plan for a Bright Future

-As part of our Bold Leap Strategic Plan, the comprehensive campus master plan ensures our physical spaces reflect and support the excellence, creativity, and ambition of Wellington’s educational vision.
-Beginning this summer, we will begin demolition of the original 1918 portion of the building, construction of a new Upper School entrance, and a significant renovation of the Fishinger Road side of campus.
-This transformational project will include nearly 60,000 square feet of space, creating a dynamic new home for our Upper School, enhanced visual and performing arts spaces, and expanded academic space for our Middle School.
+As part of the Bold Leap Strategic Plan, this campus plan ensures our physical spaces reflect and support the excellence, creativity, and ambition of Wellington’s educational vision.
+Starting this summer, we will begin demolition of the original 1918 portion of the building, construction of a new Upper School entrance, and a significant renovation of the Fishinger Road side of campus.
+When complete in late 2027, this transformational project will include nearly 70,000 square feet of space, creating a dynamic new home for our Upper School, enhanced visual and performing arts spaces, and thoughtful new outdoor and community spaces.

 A New Home for Upper School

-Renovated art studios and rehearsal spaces, new practice rooms, increased seating in the Blanchard Performing Arts Center, and reworked backstage spaces will support our talented students and faculty as the visual and performing arts programs continue to flourish.
+Renovated art studios and ensemble classrooms, new practice rooms, increased seating in the Blanchard Performing Arts Center, renovated green room and scene shop, and new theatre classroom will support our talented students and faculty as the visual and performing arts programs continue to flourish.

 Transformation Rooted in History

-Once complete, this phase of the campus master plan brings Wellington's history full circle.
-When the founders purchased our 23‑acre campus in 1981, they acquired the original Perry Township schoolhouse built in 1918—still visible from Fishinger Road—along with the addition constructed behind it in the mid‑twentieth century when it served as an Upper Arlington elementary school.
+Once complete, this project brings Wellington's history full circle.
+When the founders purchased our 22‑acre campus in 1981, they acquired the original Perry Township schoolhouse built in 1918 along with the addition constructed behind it in the mid‑twentieth century when it served as an Upper Arlington elementary school.
 These buildings became Wellington’s first home, and over the decades the campus has grown and evolved around them.
 The project includes the demolition of the 1918 schoolhouse and the complete renovation of the 1950s portion of the building, and in so doing, finishes the build out of Wellington's campus while honoring its roots.

 On April 8, Head of School Eliza McLaren announced the construction of a new Upper School entrance and the renovation of the Fishinger Road side of the campus.